ederoyd46/rust-serverless/README.md

 # rust-serverless
-Teaching myself the Rust language and how this would work in a serverless environment.
+Learning the Rust language and how this would work in a serverless environment.

 ![Rust](https://github.com/ederoyd46/rust-serverless/workflows/Rust/badge.svg)